-endorsement

-11 DOSINESS ANISING 11.1 BUSINESS ARISING File Number: File Number: C12.1 Author: Kai Howard-Oakman, Executive Ass istant Authoriser: Leonie Brown, Acting General Mana eonie Brown, Acting General Manager Attachments: Nil Background Business outstanding from previous meetings.
-Current Situation KEY: Action still pending Action AGM ACTING GENERAL I MANAGER MSP MANAGER OF S SPECIAL PROJECTS AMCS ACTING MANAGER CORPORATE SERVICES MW MANAGER WO RKS MES MANAGER ENVIRONMENTAL SERVICES MRS MANAGER ROA AD SERVICES 321/2018 RENAMING SENIOR CITIZENS BUILDING TO BOURKE COMMUNITY CE MMUNITY CENTRE RESPONSIBLE OFFICER DWAYNE WILLOUGHBY - MANAGER ENVIRONMENT SERVICES RVICES FILE NUMBER A11.2.24 DECISION ACTION TAKEN which details the allo ement for the Bourke Community Cowable uses of the building and the my bond that need to be lodged.
-In the segment be submitted to Council on e fee required to be In progress
+11.1 BUSINESS ARISING

+File Number: C12.1 Author: Kai Howard-Oakman, Executive Assistant Authoriser: Leonie Brown, Acting General Manager Attachments: Nil Background Business outstanding from previous meetings.

+KEY: Action still pending Action ------ ---------------------- -- -------- -- --

+AGM ACTING GENERAL MANAGER MSP MANAGER OF SPECIAL PROJECTS AMCS ACTING MANAGER CORPORATE SERVICES MW MANAGER WORKS MES MANAGER ENVIRONMENTAL SERVICES MRS MANAGER ROAD SERVICES

+321/2018 RENAMING SENIOR CITIZENS BUILDING TO BOURKE COMMUNITY CENTRE RESPONSIBLE OFFICER DWAYNE WILLOUGHBY - MANAGER ENVIRONMENT SERVICES FILE NUMBER A11.2.24 DECISION ACTION TAKEN developed which detail nent for the Bourke Community Centre be s the allowable uses of the building and the for the use and any bond that need to be In progress That the Plan of Management be submitted to Council on completion for their endorsement

-362/2018 BIODIVERSITY CONSERVATION ACT 2016 - UPDATE RESPONSIBLE OFFICER DWAYNE WILLOUGHBY - MANAGER ENVIRONMENTAL SERVICES ERVICES FILE NUMBER E6.1-E6.4-L8.1 DECISION ACTION TAKEN That Council undertake a review of the potential impact on the sale of land held for industrial development including obtaining specialist advice as appropriate.
+362/2018 BIODIVERSITY CONSERVATION ACT 2016 - UPDATE RESPONSIBLE OFFICER DWAYNE WILLOUGHBY - MANAGER ENVIRONMENTAL SERVICES FILE NUMBER E6.1-E6.4-L8.1 DECISION ACTION TAKEN That Council undertake a review of the potential impact on the sale of land held for industrial development including obtaining specialist advice as appropriate.
 That on finalisation of that review a further report be brought back to Council Continue to lobby Government - matter evolving

-427/2018 PROPOSED CHANGE OF MANAGEMENT OF THE PCYC RESPONSIBLE OFFICER LEONIE BROWN - ACTING GENERAL MANAGER & DWAYNE WILLOUGHBY - MANAGER ENVIRONMENTAL SERVICES FILE NO L1.17-Y1.7-LD-L11.14.3

-That the General Manager prepare a detailed report in relation to the matter, including the seeking of legal advice if necessary
+427/2018 PROPOSED CHANGE OF MANAGEMENT OF THE PCYC RESPONSIBLE OFFICER LEONIE BROWN - ACTING GENERAL MANAGER & DWAYNE WILLOUGHBY - MANAGER ENVIRONMENTAL SERVICES FILE NO L1.17-Y1.7-LD-L11.14.3 L1.17-Y1.7-LD-L11.14.3 DECISION ACTION TAKEN r prepare a detailed report in relation to the ing of legal advice if necessary In progress Teleconference held 20/08/2020 Correspondence sent to PCYC 25/8/20 and followed up for response 20/10/20.
+Further follow up email sent 16/11/2020

-In progress

-Teleconference held

-20/08/2020

-Correspondence

-sent to PCYC

-25/8/20 and

-followed up for

-response 20/10/20.

-Further follow up

-email sent

-16/11/2020

-156/2019 CONFIDENTIAL - CONSTRUCTION OF SEWERAGE TREATMENT PLANT FACILITIES RESPONSIBLE OFFICER LEONIE BROWN - ACTING GENERAL MANAGER PETER BROWN - MANAGER OF WORKS FILE NO S3.2.3

-DECISION ACTION TAKEN

-That Council continue with its representations to obtain funding for the additional costs anticipated to be incurred in the construction of the new Additional Sewage Treatment Facilities in Bourke
+156/2019 CONFIDENTIAL - CONSTRUCTION OF SEWE RAGE TREATMENT PLANT FACILITIES RESPONSIBLE OFFICER LEONIE BROWN - ACTING GENERAL MANAG PETER BROWN - MANAGER OF WORKS ER FILE NO \$3.2.3 DECISION ACTION TAKEN That Council continue with its representations to obtain funding for the additional costs anticipated to be incurred in the construction of the new Additional Sewage Treatment Facilities in Bourke Ongoing

-Ongoing

 274/2019 DROUGHT - WATER UPDATE

-RESPONSIBLE OFFICER LEONIE BROWN - ACTING GENERAL MANAGER
+RESPONSIBLE OFFICER LEONIE BROWN - ACTING GENERAL MANAG LEONIE BROWN - ACTING GENERAL MANAGER

 FILE NO W2.2.9 - W2.2.9.1

 DECISION ACTION TAKEN

-That the General Manager write to the State Government seeking their urgent Letter sent & meeting

-That the General Manager write to the State Government seeking their urgent consideration of the construction of a regulator or additional weir including a fish ladder upstream of Bourke at a location identified as BU8 held.
+their urgent consideration r write to the State Government seeking n of the construction of a regulator or a fish ladder upstream of Bourke at a Letter sent & meeting held.
 Teleconference involving staff and Councillors held with State Water on 22/9/2020.
 Meeting held with DPIE representatives on 10/11/2020 & 11/11/2020.